Editor's Note: This blog was originally published in October 2019 and has been republished with new content in July 2023.

-Pretty much anyone and everyone who has spent time building a social presence online for a brand knows this one truth: It.
+Pretty much anyone and everyone who has spent time building a social media presence online for a brand knows this one truth: It.
 Is.
 TOUGH.
 It’s so much more than the daily tweet announcing your latest product launch.
 Those were the olden times of the social media world.
 These days, businesses - both small operations and large enterprises - require time and energy to truly thrive in the social space.
-Your social channels are no longer just online spaces to fill; now they're places that help your business grow.
+Your social channels are no longer just online spaces to fill; now, they're places that help your business grow.

 Below, I’ll dive into 4 of the 8 key roles and responsibilities within many full-service social media teams.

 “Who Should I Hire to Manage Our Social Media?”

 This happens to be one of the most common questions I hear from business owners.
 And when we tell them that a great social presence will typically require more than one Marketing Coordinator on staff, the reaction is often one of surprise and confusion.
 But the truth is, underestimating the resources needed to execute a full social media strategy may not only inhibit your ROI but will harm your marketing operational processes while potentially putting a strain on employee bandwidth.

 Additionally, the size of your social team will vary.
 This can depend on various factors, like budget for salaries, your overall digital marketing strategy, the workspace available, your marketing technologies, ad budget, etc. In other words, there’s no standard formula for building a social media team; the right roles and responsibilities for your team should be defined by your particular circumstances.

 Now, regardless of what your circumstances are, it’s important to know what the main social media team roles are.